Tecnology73/docs/resources/docs/2.0/http/response.md

 ### Sending redirects

-There's two ways of doing this in envuso, let's first cover the simplest way which utilises Fastify's redirect method
+There's two ways of doing this in envuso, let's first cover the simplest way which utilises Fastify's redirect method.

-This will instantly send a redirect response and end the request
+This will instantly send a redirect response and end the request.
 ```typescript
 return response().redirectNow('https://google.com')
 ```

-Since we also want to handle redirects within our application, we also have a wrapper around redirects
+Since we also want to handle redirects within our application, we also have a wrapper around redirects.

-If we were to do ```response().redirect('/home')``` or ```response().redirectResponse()```

-We would receive an instance of `RedirectResponseContract` which has some other handy little features
+If we were to do ```response().redirect('/home')``` or ```response().redirectResponse()```, we would receive an instance of `RedirectResponseContract` which has some other handy little features;

 ```typescript
 const redirect = response().redirectResponse();